AntPortal/game-off-2012/README.md

 ## Karayom!

 Check out our live demo at [karayom.com](http://karayom.com).
-The name comes from the tagalog word and it means needle in english.
+The name comes from the tagalog word karayom which means needle.
 We figured our tiny little game is like a needle in a haystack among all the game-off-2012 participants.
-Perhaps a dull, rusty needle :-)
+Perhaps a dull, rusty needle.
+That and the fact that we owned the URL :-)

 ### Open source projects we used